 - Sriracha hot sauce

-Chicken Broth – make day before and divide out the chicken and broth for Pho Ga after it’s cooled, reserving some for another meal.
+Since the Pho Ga will not use all the broth, and the Pho Ga soup starts with a plain broth, make this the day before and divide out the chicken and broth for Pho Ga after it’s cooled, reserving the rest for another meal.

 - Whole Chicken, and additional parts, necks, feet, etc., if available

-- Vegetable scraps our roughly chopped vegetables, carrots, onion, celery.
+- Vegetable scraps or roughly chopped vegetables, carrots, onion, celery.
 Separate out the onion pieces into layers.